marbiano/mbavio.github.com/content/_works/consignd.md

 position: "UI Designer & Front-End Dev"
 date: "Sept 2013 - Nov 2013"
 body_class: "w-consignd"
+collage: true
 ---
 <div class="content-in-progress">The description of this project is beeing written, sorry for the inconvinience.
-If you are still interested to know what I did here, please come back later or check the changelog for updates!</div>
+If you are still interested to know what I did here, please come back later or <a href="{{ "/changelog" | prepend: site.baseurl }}">check the changelog</a> for updates!</div>